 It sucks when you lose a plant.
 Heading back to get a replacement is just no replacement.

 I’ve also been hard at work killing pests.
 Wasps are very persistent.
 Whoever put in our soffits used an exacto knife.
-When I blew the nest out, they returned within days just slightly to the right of it and built another inside another little opening.
+When I blew the nest out, they returned within days just slightly to the right of it and built a second nest inside another little opening.
 Since there are many little openings (thanks to the drunken installation of the aluminum) I called a contractor to rip it all out.
 I can’t wait to see what has been living up there for the last 10 years.

 I’ve been listening to Odesza’s A Moment Apart.
 Brilliant.
 It goes in the ambient pile and has been suiting me just fine lately.